yashsehgal/resumay/README.md

-# React TailwindCSS Configured Template
+# resumay

-- Use it ,enjoy you life.
+A clean and static page resume generator made using React and TailwindCSS

-- Build amazing and beautiful things with react and tailwindcss.
+coming soon, under development